paul-at-nangalan/hf-adaptor/README.md

 # hf-adaptor
-Basic Golang adaptor to run models on HuggingFace
+Basic Golang adaptor to run LLM models on HuggingFace using OpenAI API standard This is still WIP, but hope it's useful to someone.

 # Example
 ```